afinneg2/afinneg2.github.io/_posts/2020-05-14-bayes_estimating_COVID_reproduction_number.md

 ## Links

-Github repo <a href="url">link text</a>
+<a href="https://github.com/afinneg2/RZeroTools">RZeroTools  repository</a>

-Kaggle <a href="url">link text</a>
+<a href="https://www.kaggle.com/alexfinnegan/bayesian-estimation-of-infection-time-series">Kaggle Notebook</a>

 ## Motivation

-Good estimates of the rate of transmission of COVID-19 (COVID) as a function of time are necessary to measure effecitveness of policies to reduce the spread this disease.
+Good estimates of the rate of transmission of COVID-19 (COVID) as a function of time are necessary to measure effectiveness of policies to reduce the spread this disease.
 One measure of transmission is  the effective reproduction number,$$R_e$$ , which is defined as  "[the expected] number of cases generated [by one case] in the current state of a population" (https://en.wikipedia.org/wiki/Basic_reproduction_number).
 One way to estimate $$R_e$$ on a day $$t$$ is to divide the cases for which infection occurs on day $$t$$ by the sum of cases capable of transmission on day $$t$$.
 This gives mean number of new cases generated per day by a single case.
-Multiplying by the time interval over which a case is capable of trasmission gives $$R_e$$.
+Multiplying by the time interval over which a case is capable of transmission gives $$R_e$$.

 Although it is tempting to use the number of cases confirmed by testing as a proxy to the number of infections on each day this approach presents at least two difficulties: